 Giovanni Russonello editor-in-chief

-Giovanni is a regular contributor to JazzTimes, and the host of “On the Margin,” a books show on WPFW-FM.
-He has written articles for The New York Times, The Atlantic online, msnbc.com, NPR Music, Politico and others.
+Giovanni is a regular contributor to the Washington Post and JazzTimes, and the host of “On the Margin,” a books show on WPFW-FM.
+He has written for the New York Times, NPR Music, the Atlantic online, msnbc.com, Politico and others.
 As founding editor of CapitalBop, he has covered the D.C. jazz scene since 2010 while presenting innovative live shows before thousands of attendees.
 He graduated from Tufts University with a bachelor’s degree in history, with a focus on African-American history.
-He’s a recreational pianist with enough self-awareness to know he really shouldn’t play much outside home.
-You can reach Giovanni at email@example.com.
+Reach Giovanni at firstname.lastname@example.org.
+Read him at giovannirussonello.tumblr.com.
+Follow him on Twitter at @giorussonello.

 Luke Stewart avant music editor